Skip to main content

 R. W. Connell (Australia, born 1944): A prominent feminist whose analysis of the imperialist roots and parochial concerns of canon-formation in social theory led to the book Southern Theory.
 Optional reading: “Why Is Classical Theory Classical?”
 American Journal of Sociology, Vol. 102, No. 6, May 1997, pp. 1511-1557.

 Greta Kippner (United States, contemporary): former Chair of the Theory Section of the American Sociological Association, re-thinking the graduate theory seminar in light of the painfulness of “canonical” texts and exclusions.
-Optional reading: “Theory in the Trenches,” Perspectives: A Newsletter of the ASA Theory Section, December 18, 2019.
+Optional reading: “Theory in the Trenches,” Perspectives: A Newsletter of the ASA Theory Section, Winter 2019, pp. 2-5.

 Concepts: